BC Learning Pathways Overview

-Developing these foundational skills is vital for student learning, but that doesn’t mean that they are the only skills students should be developing in these years.
-Students should also be challenged with important critical thinking and analytical thinking as well.
-In addition to being able to decode a written text or solve a math problem, we want to ensure that students are also developing the ability to find sources of information, evaluate the accuracy of a text, and make informed decisions based on data.
-In today’s world, all graduates should be equipped with the thinking skills needed to respond to abundant sources of information and misinformation.
+Students should also be challenged to develop important critical and analytical thinking, in all learning areas and in all grade levels.
+In addition to having strong language and mathematics foundations, students must also develop the ability to find sources of information, evaluate the accuracy of a text, and make informed decisions based on data.
+In today’s world, all graduates should be equipped with the thinking skills needed to synthesize and respond to abundant sources of information and misinformation.

 K-4 Foundations in Reading, Writing, Oral Language and Math